Purnima-nallamilli/graph-based-question-answering-system/REPORT.md

 | Answer Accuracy | 95% | 20% |
 | Execution Status | Completed | Partial |

-The observed results show a clear trade-off.

-Vector RAG completed the demonstrated query faster, with an observed latency of 3.458 seconds.
-Graph RAG required 4.735 seconds, mainly because the pipeline performs query generation and graph traversal before generating the final response.

-However, Graph RAG achieved substantially higher retrieval and answer accuracy for the relationship-intensive query.
-Its explicit graph structure allowed the system to follow the required relationships between entities, whereas Vector RAG relied on semantic similarity between stored text chunks.
+Vector RAG was faster (3.458s vs 4.735s), since Graph RAG performs query generation and traversal before generating a response.
+However, Graph RAG achieved substantially higher retrieval and answer accuracy on this relationship-intensive query, as its explicit graph structure allowed it to follow the required relationships, unlike Vector RAG's reliance on semantic similarity alone.

-These values represent the observed results for the demonstrated evaluation and should be interpreted within the scope of the project's dataset and benchmark rather than as a universal benchmark of Graph RAG versus Vector RAG.
+These figures reflect the demonstrated evaluation on this project's dataset and benchmark, not a universal Graph RAG vs. Vector RAG benchmark.

 ### Evaluation Metrics Screenshot